 Prerequisite: Calculus and Analytical Geometry III (MATH-205) with a grade of C or better.
 This is a first course in ordinary differential equations.
 Topics include techniques for solving differential equations and the basic ideas and theory behind these techniques.
-(Offered Spring only)
+Course offered fall and spring semesters.